BIGGASSS/four-in-a-row/README.md

-# Project in Immerse Summer Camp
+# FOUR-IN-A-ROW

+A simple four in a row game implemented in python.